 While it’s easy for children and parents to get discouraged, there’s something you should know: many children struggle in school because of undetected vision problems that hinder their ability to read, learn and even play sports.
 In many cases, vision therapy can help.

-If you suspect your child has a vision problem or you'd like to rule out any vision problems, contact Brain Vision Institute in Schaumburg today.
+If you suspect your child has a vision problem or you'd like to rule out any vision problems, contact Brain Vision Institute in South Barrington today.
 We provide vision therapy, which is made up of various customized activities and exercises that retrain the brain to interact effectively with the eyes and improve vision functioning.

 Some Proven Vision Problem Studies